Jaredslocker21/massage-at-solid-gym/README.md

   -The logo Massage at Solid Gym, connects the Navigation bar and main page image.
 It is also a link to redirect the user to the first page. a

 - __The landing page image__
-  -The landing image is a beautiful image of a body in motion that should reflect the connection between movement and massage.
-Emphasised by the logo.
-An aria-label is also added for acc
+  -The landing image is a beautiful image of a body in motion should reflect the connection between free movement and massage emphasised by the logo.
+An aria-label is also added for accessability.
+Photo Credit is not available- I am not the creator and ll credit is too them.

 - __Massage Therapy Section__
-   - The Massage Therapy Section gives a brief and clear description of what Massage Therapy is,  what to expect while leading our reader on to our next section.
-Treatments.
-   Emphasizing the three directions in .
+   - The Massage Therapy Section gives a brief and clear description of what Massage Therapy is.
+While also leading our reader on to our next Treatment section at the end of the paragraph.
+Emphasizing the three directions in therapies.
 Sports, Occupational and Rehabilitation therapy.